 You wouldn’t hand your teen the keys to your car without first teaching them to drive… right?
-Giving them unsupervised access to the internet, without establishing rules and setting boundaries could be just as scary.
-One great way to trigger discussions about internet safety is to have everyone in your family sign a smartphone and social media agreement.
+Giving students unsupervised access to the internet, without establishing rules and setting boundaries could be just as scary as unsupervised driving.
+One great way to trigger discussions about internet safety is to create a smartphone and social media agreement.

-Child Psychologist Dr. Adam Pettler tells Smart Social there are 5 keys to creating a smartphone and social media contract for your family:
+Child Psychologist Dr. Adam Pettler shared that there are five keys to creating a smartphone and social media contract for your family:

 - Set family expectations for all devices

-- Create guidelines about where & when the device can be used
+- Create guidelines about where and when the device can be used

-- Encourage your child to stop and think before they post
+- Encourage students to think before they post

 - Require permission to download new apps